Best MusicButler alternatives for Spotify users

 Which one should you actually use?

-If you want the zero-effort option, stick with Release Radar and accept the algorithm.
+If you want the zero-effort option, stick with Release Radar.
+Already inside Spotify, no extra account to manage, and you hand the picks back to the algorithm.
+Fine for a weekly skim.

-If you want email alerts and nothing else, Friend's Tapes does the job.
+If you want email alerts and nothing else, Friend's Tapes keeps it honest.

 Sources and notes